diogro/expressionVariance-manuscript/main.md

 As expected, given the existence of a mean-variance relationship for gene expression [refs and figure], the higher the gene expression variance metric, the higher the proportion of the surrounding gene region made up of transcribed chromatin states [figure].
 Conversely, the lower the gene expression variance metric, the higher the proportion of the surrounding gene region that is made up of repressed chromatin states [figure].
 Surprisingly, the level of gene expression variance was inversely correlated with the proportion of the surrounding gene region made up of enhancer chromatin states, transcription factor binding sites, and open chromatin regions.
-This might seem counterintuitive, as one could hypothesize that genes that are more highly regulated at the transcriptional level by elements in the surrounding genomic region might exhibit more expression variance due to XX.
+This might seem counter-intuitive, as one could hypothesize that genes that are more highly regulated at the transcriptional level by elements in the surrounding genomic region might exhibit more expression variance due to XX.
 However, gene regulation through enhancers can be highly cell-type-specific, and our variance metric is based upon the correlation between gene expression variance across cell-types (e.g., a high standard deviation in many studies would lead to a high metric for gene expression variance).
-In line with this, we found that genes that are expressed in a cell-type-specific manner are enriched in the low-expression-variance genes (genes in the lowest 5% of the gene expresssion variance metric are enriched 13.7-fold in cell-type-specific gene expression relative to XX, phypergeom = XX), whereas ubiquitously expressed genes are enriched in the high-expression-variance genes (genes in the highest 5% of the gene expression variance metric are enriched 1.1-fold in ubiquitously expressed genes relative to XX, phypergeom = XX).
+In line with this, we found that genes that are expressed in a cell-type-specific manner are enriched in the low-expression-variance genes (genes in the lowest 5% of the gene expression variance metric are enriched 13.7-fold in cell-type-specific gene expression relative to XX, phypergeom = XX), whereas ubiquitously expressed genes are enriched in the high-expression-variance genes (genes in the highest 5% of the gene expression variance metric are enriched 1.1-fold in ubiquitously expressed genes relative to XX, phypergeom = XX).
 To demonstrate this further, we determined the tissue-level gene expression variance metric across XX tissues from XX studies (median X studies (range X-X) per tissue) [...]

 # Discussion